shubham-sihasane/DailyDevOps/github.md

 ### 🐯 GitHub
 GitHub is a service that hosts Git repositories in the cloud and makes it easier to collaborate with other people.
 You do need to sign up for an account to use GitHub.
 It's an online social place to share work that is done using Git.

+### 🐯  Git Repository
+A git repository is a workspace which tracks and manages files within a folder.
+Before we can do anything with Git, we need to initialize or convert normal directory into git repository.
+Once in a lifetime of Git project.

+It also creates a .git hidden directory which contains all the information about git repository including git objects, info, logs, tags, refs etc. By default, it creates "master" but can be customized to create any other branch like "main".

+Do not initialize a Git repository inside another Git repository.
+Avoid Nesting.

+### 🐯 Basic Git Workflow
+1. Working Directory (Work On Stuff) --> Make new files, edit files, delete files etc.
+2. Staging Area (Add/Remove Stuff) --> Group specific changes together, in preparation of commiting.
+3. Repository (Permanent Stuff) --> Commit everything that was previously added.

 ---

 ### 🦁 Basic Git Commands